-Fujifilm X-T2 versus Nikon D7100
+Fujifilm X-T2 vs Nikon D7100

-The Fujifilm X-T2 and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in July 2016 and February 2013.
+The Fujifilm X-T2 and the Nikon D7100 are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and February 2013.
 The X-T2 is a mirrorless interchangeable lens camera, while the D7100 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably larger (19 percent) than the Fujifilm X-T2.
 Moreover, the D7100 is substantially heavier (51 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T2) and the Nikon Lens Catalog (D7100).
 Mirrorless cameras, such as the Fujifilm X-T2, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.